garrandall/popular-music-data/tracks/baby-ll-cool-j-the-dream.md

 Side over the road, bent over crashing
 Mouth all dry, can feel the urge
 If you see my mama, don't say a word
-The cops wanna know im a word are slurred
+The cops wanna know I'm a word are slurred
 Don't ask me officer ask her
 Wanna another drink baby she like sure
 Wanna hit the club she like I don't curr